Updated on February 25, 2020

 The Department of Chemical Engineering at The City College of New York is an intimate community.
 Our faculty student ratio is 1:3.
 The City College of New York is one of 14 senior colleges that comprise the City University of New York.
 It is located on the upper west side of Manhattan, a diverse community.
 The Towers, our first residence hall, provides accommodations for our students.

 Our program is highly competitive.
 In addition, there is the Energy Institute, which is concerned with global warming and energy supply shortages, and the Benjamin Levich Institute for Physico-Chemical Hydrodynamics with research projects including rheology and non-Newtonian, granular flows.
-There is funding for our students from the Center for Exploitation of Nanostructures in Sensors and Energy Systems (CENSES) and the PREM (Partnership in Research and Education in Materials) program.

 2. Does the Department offer online courses or degrees?